Lumbosacral spine x-ray

 Many problems in the spine cannot be diagnosed using a lumbosacral x-ray, including:

 There is low radiation exposure.
-X-ray machines are checked on a regular basis to make sure they are as safe as possible.
+X-ray machines are checked often to make sure they are as safe as possible.
 Most experts feel that the risk is low compared with the benefits.

 Pregnant women should not be exposed to radiation, if at all possible.
 Care should be taken before children receive x-rays.

-There are a number of back problems that an x-ray will not detect because they involve the muscles, nerves, and other soft tissues.
-A lumbosacral spine CT or lumbosacral spine MRI are better options for soft tissue disorders.
+There are some back problems that an x-ray will not find.
+That is because they involve the muscles, nerves, and other soft tissues.
+A lumbosacral spine CT or lumbosacral spine MRI are better options for soft tissue problems.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.